Blueprint-Finance/concrete-docs/docs/02-Earn/yield-strategies.md

 sidebar_position: 2
 ---

 Concrete focuses on **automated strategies** to ensure users receive the best return possible.
+It offers different yield strategies tailored to each asset type, such as BTC, ETH, and stablecoins.
+For instance, while BTC might have a safer, lower APY to cater to risk-averse users, ETH and stablecoin vaults may offer higher yields for those comfortable with more risk.

+Concrete uses historical and real-time performance data to provide a trailing APY for each vault, allowing users to choose the best strategy for their assets.
+However, the exact displayed APY may vary based on the chain and market conditions.

 These strategies primarily include: